ArchiveBox/docs/Docker.md

 # Docker Compose

 An example [`docker-compose.yml`](https://github.com/pirate/ArchiveBox/blob/master/docker-compose.yml) config is included in the project root.
-You can edit it as you see fit, or just run the default setup with ArchiveBox + Nginx as it comes out of the box:
+You can edit it as you see fit, or just run the default setup with ArchiveBox + Nginx as it comes out of the box.

 ## Setup